What are cookies?

 CookieNamePurpose

-Cookie Notice by dFactorycookie_notice_acceptedIndicates that you have accepted cookies.
+Cookie Notice by dFactorycookie_notice_acceptedIndicates that you have responded to our cookie banner.
 Valid for one month.

 WordPress (Logged in users)wordpress_[hash]On login, WordPress uses the cookie to store authentication details.
 Its use is limited to the admin console area, /wp-admin/